 Time Frame

-CR at the End of Study Intervention as Assessed by Investigator Per Lugano 2014 Response Criteria
+CR Rate at the End of Study Intervention as Assessed by Investigator Per Lugano 2014 Response Criteria

-Duration of Complete Response (DurCR) as Assessed by Independent Central Review Per Lugano 2014 Response Criteria
+Duration of Complete Response (DurCR) as Assessed by BICR Per Lugano 2014 Response Criteria

-PET Negativity by Independent Central Review Per FDG-PET 5-point Scale After Administration of Pembrolizumab Monotherapy and Chemotherapy
+Rate of PET Negativity Assessed by BICR According to the FDG-PET 5-point Scale After Administration of Pembrolizumab Monotherapy and AVD Chemotherapy (PET Scan 3)

 Number of Participants Who Experienced an Adverse Event (AE)

 An AE is any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
 An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease (new or exacerbated) temporally associated with the use of a study intervention.
-The number of participants who experienced an AE will be reported.
+Per protocol, collection and reporting of AEs was based on the study treatment received by the participant (pembrolizumab, AVD chemotherapy, or escBEACOPP chemotherapy) at the time of the event.
+The number of participants who experienced an AE is reported.

 Number of Participants Who Discontinued Study Treatment Due to an AE

 An AE is any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
 An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease (new or exacerbated) temporally associated with the use of a study intervention.
-The number of participants who discontinue study treatment due to an AE will be reported.
+Per protocol, collection and reporting of AEs was based on the study treatment received by the participant (pembrolizumab, AVD chemotherapy, or escBEACOPP chemotherapy) at the time of the event.
+The number of participants who discontinued study intervention due to an AE is reported.

 Collaborators and Investigators